 With custom statuses, you can even decide what should be displayed to the customers when they log in to the support portal to check the ticket status and what is seen by your agents.
 That means you can show the ticket status as “Waiting on Customer” for your agents, but when your customers login to your support portal, they can see the status as “Waiting for Your Response”.

-Quick guide to creating a custom ticket status in Freshservice:
+A quick guide to creating a custom ticket status in Freshservice:

-- Login to your service desk as an administrator.
+- Log in to your service desk as an administrator.